 - Zambia, Zimbabwe

-If you are required to take a Tuberculosis (TB) test, then this test must be taken at a Home Office approved clinic.
+If you are required to take a Tuberculosis (TB) test, then please note that this test must be taken at a Home Office approved clinic.

-Click this link to find the an approved Tuberculosis (TB) test centre near you.
+You can click this link to find an approved Tuberculosis (TB) test centre near you.

-A tuberculosis (TB) certificate, once issued, will be valid for 6 months.
+Tuberculosis (TB) certificates, once issued, will be valid for 6 months.

 You will be expected to show that there will be adequate accommodation for both you and your partner once you arrive in the UK.